 • apprentices

-• friends helping for free
+• friends helping for free.

 It can also include various sub-contractors you work with, if they are deemed to be ‘employees’ under the law.

-You can be fined every day you don’t have appropriate insurance, so check with your insurance company if you’re not sure.
+You can be fined for every day you don’t have appropriate insurance, so check with your insurance company if you’re not sure.

 What does employers’ liability insurance cover?